kellnerd/gsoc-proposal/README.md

 Allowing them to also have relationships could potentially lead to relationships between pending and accepted entities, because BookBrainz uses *bidirectional relationships* (new relationships also have to be added to the respective relationship's target entity).
 In order to prevent opening that can of worms, relationships are currently stored in the additional freeform data of pending entities.

+While this was an intentional decision to reduce the complexity of the project in 2018 [^proposal-2018], it is not a viable long term solution.
+Importing e.g. a work without at least a relationship to its author saves little work for the users, so we really need to support relationships this time.

 |                    | **Accepted Entity** (Standard) | **Pending Entity** (Import) |
 | ------------------ | :----------------------------: | :-------------------------: |
 |                    |       ![Accepted entity]       |   ![Pending entity 2018]    |